 Fantastic medal.
-Perfect pendant for your rosary.
-Special item.
-ONLY 1!
+Perfect pendant for your necklace.

 Lifetime guarantee finish - Sterling Silver finish will not tarnish.

 Patronage:Lost and impossible causes, sickness, wounds, marital problems, abuse, mothers.